drozzy/example-dvc-experiments/README.md

 dvc exp run -n my-baseline-experiment
 ```

-Artifacts produced by experiments are normally not checked out to the repository.
+Artifacts produced by experiments are normally not checked in to the repository.
 If you want to do so, you can use:

 ```console